RoyAnshu/ARPagingSlider/README.md

 # Installation

 CocoaPods is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate ARPagingSlider into your Xcode project using CocoaPods, specify it in your Podfile:

 pod 'ARPagingSlider'